ad-si/RosettaGit/content/tasks/greatest_common_divisor.md

 ```

 ## Ruby

-That is already available as the ''gcd'' method of integers:
+That is already available as the `gcd` method of integers:

 ```ruby
 40902.gcd(24140)  # => 34
 ```

 Here's an implementation: